mihaelagledacheva/Map-Translator/README.md

 * test the current set-up on another device
 * create separate header/source files for the different parts of the project
 * explore the built-in methods offered by boost
 * begin implementing the algorithm for adding points
+*  add annotations to the existing code

 ***